 This is an important question that I am sure you have been asking yourself.
 The trouble is that nobody will know the answer to this question-including your child- until you actually get into the session.
-Many children are dealing with the same emotions that you are as you head into the initial visits with your child.
+Many children are dealing with the same emotions you are as you head into the initial visits with your child.

-Do not make promises to your child about when he or she can come home
+Do not make promises to your child about when he or she can come home.

 Use the visitation time periods as opportunities to build your child’s self-confidence.
 Talk about subjects that make your child feel good.
 Is your child playing sports?
 Are they in a class in school that they particularly like?
 What about activities involving friends or other people in the family?
 These are great subjects to bring up that can take their mind off of the CPS case.

 Do not tell your child anything about their foster family regarding your concerns about them or complaints about how CPS works their investigations.
 Again, these are factors that you cannot control, and your child definitely cannot control.
 Any concerns that you develop regarding the foster family can be dealt with by directly addressing the CPS caseworker.
 Reassuring your child that the foster family will take good care of him or she is probably the best you can do.

 What factors guide how much visitation you will be provided in a CPS case?

 The process of planning how much visitation you will be provided in a CPS case is ongoing.
 You are being assessed regularly by CPS as to your suitability to be granted more frequent and longer-lasting periods of visitation with your child.
 It likely seems to you to be more than a little unnatural to be “gifted” time with your child by the government, but as long as your child remains outside of your home, this is the reality of your case.